Faculty and Staff

 In her current role as Program Support Tech, Doris works alongside the director and specialists on the varied economic development projects in communities and municipalities across the state.
 She also manages the federal and state grant budgets and oversees the day-to-day management of the office.
 She holds an A.A.S. in Computer Information Systems and a bachelor’s degree in Business Management and Leadership.

 In 2007, Doris was nominated for the President's Award for Excellence.
 In January, 2008, she was the Virginia Tech employee of the month, and in December, 2008, she won the Virginia Tech Outreach Employee Recognition Award for cost savings and initiative.
 In her spare time Doris enjoys painting, gardening, reading science fiction, and watching VT football.

 Jennifer Morgan joined the Office of Economic Development as the Communication’s Coordinator in June 2018.
 Combining her desires to connect with people and engage in communities, she works diligently to lead the team in developing communication and outreach strategies to help advance the office’s broad impact through sharing effective ideas and practices throughout the state, country, and world.

-Jennifer has her Master’s degree in Public Administration and a bachelor’s degree in International Affairs both with focuses in community and economic development from James Madison University.
-Jennifer spent time volunteering in Nicaragua and saw firsthand how impactful community and economic development can be in a community.
+Jennifer has her Master’s degree in Public Administration and a bachelor’s degree in International Affairs both with a focus in community and economic development from James Madison University.
+Jennifer spent time volunteering and living in Nicaragua and saw firsthand how impactful community and economic development can be in a community.
 Her experiences led her on the path to a career in community wealth building and economic growth.
 In her role now, she uses her previous experiences to connect people and communities to resources, faculty, and staff within the Virginia Tech network to broaden engagement.

 New to the Blacksburg and New River Valley region, in her free time Jennifer likes to explore the natural beauty that surrounds the region to discover new and exciting places through hiking and trying new resturants.